 Not a reference to any shooting ability, rather to the dimwit character in popular TV comedy Only Fools And Horses.
-McAteer nonetheless learned to live with his name, celebrating the many mishaps in his career as an after-dinner speaker.
-Roy Keane, who fell out with McAteer in 2002, took the joke further by calling one of his dogs Triggs.
+McAteer nonetheless learned to live with his name, celebrating his many career mishaps as an after-dinner speaker.
+Roy Keane, who fell out with McAteer in 2002, took the joke further by calling one of his dogs 'Triggs'.

 Günter Siebert (GER)

-Later FC Schalke 04 president, Siebert helped the Gelsenkirchen club win the German title in 1958 and was known as Forelle (trout) for his ability to wriggle through defenders' grasps.
+Later Schalke president, Siebert helped the Gelsenkirchen club win the German title in 1958 and was known as 'Forelle' (trout) for his ability to wriggle through defenders' grasps.

 Giuseppe Bergomi (ITA)

-Team-mate Giampiero Marini was astounded at the size of the teenaged Giuseppe Bergomi's moustache when he first started training with the seniors at FC Internazionale Milano.
+Team-mate Giampiero Marini was astounded at the size of the teenaged Giuseppe Bergomi's moustache when he first started training with the seniors at Inter.
 "What?
 Are you really 18?
 You look like my old uncle," he said.
-Bergomi was Zio (uncle) ever since.
+Bergomi was 'Zio' (uncle) thereafter.